Heart Rate Variability

 HOW DO I MONITOR HRV AT HOME?

 Many Caring Medical patients, especially those with systemic illnesses and/or cervical instability find monitoring and improving their HRV important to regaining their health.
 Typically, a finger probe is used which can measure the EKG and this is synced to a cell phone app.
 Each morning it is checked, and trends noted.
 A person then tests HRV doing various activities and to determine which ones lower and which ones raise their HRV.
 Just because you like a certain type of music, for instance, does not mean that your nervous system does.
 On a day when the HRV is low, it is helpful then to do something to raise it, like take a cold shower, meditate, pray or better yet, pray before you take that freezing cold shower!
+We put more tips on our page about how to improve vagal tone.
 Obviously slowing down the breathing rate and increasing the depth of breaths always has a great effect on HRV.
 Mostly obtaining a high HRV involves getting adequate sleep and having an attitude of gratefulness.